Kabul, Israel: Classical era

-In Roman times, Josephus calls the town "Chabolo" and camped there.
-He described it as a post from which incursions were made into the Galilee.
+In Roman times, Josephus called it "Chabolo" and camped there.
+He says it was a post from which incursions were made into the Galilee.

-Potsherds dating from the end of the Hellenistic–Early Roman period, Roman, and Byzantine periods have been found. and bathhouse dating from the Byzantine era, and used well into the Umayyad era, have been excavated.
+Potsherds dating from the end of the Hellenistic–Early Roman period, Roman, and Byzantine periods have been found in the village. and bathhouse dating from the Byzantine era, and used well into the Umayyad era, have been excavated.

 Middle Ages

 Al-Muqaddasi visited Kabul in 985 CE, while it was under Abbasid rule.
-He writes that "it is a town in the coastal district.
-It has fields of sugarcanes, and they make the best sugar—better than in all the rest of Syria."
+He writes that it was a town in the coastal district with fields of sugarcane: "They make the best sugar—better than in all the rest of Bilad ash-Sham."
 Ali of Herat reports in 1173 that two sons of Jacob are buried in the town, namely Reuben and Simeon.
 Kabul was one of the principal cities of Jund al-Urrdun.